open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch04_capsule_server.md

 The CCS used by the recipient will receive a transaction identifier but since it will be unable to authenticate with the correct CCS on the behalf of the recipient, it will also be unable to download the Capsule from the correct server.

 The Capsule type supported by the server allows the sender to choose the correct Capsule type and enables the recipient to authenticate with the server using the correct protocol.
-As the servers are lightweight, an organization seeking to support multiple different recipient types will be able to run multiple separate CCSs.
-This ensures that the CCSs can be simplified and thus made more secure.
+As the servers are lightweight, an organization seeking to support multiple different recipient types will be able to run multiple separate CCCS.
+This ensures that the CCCS can be simplified and thus made more secure.
 This is especially important in the case of the recipient interface, as the authentication protocols used may widely differ in their features, making secure implementation difficult.

 The identifier of the organization maintaining the server does not necessarily have to be explicitly tied to the organization’s name, but it must enable the identification of servers controlled by the same organization.
 This information is required to support future secret sharing-based encryption methods.